jwaldroop/phishing-url-project/README.md

 Jordan Waldroop was in charge of this portion of the project.

+To run the .py file, the .py file and the dataset (or any other compatible dataset) will first need to be downloaded.
+Then, open a Powershell window and navigate to the folder containing the .py file and the dataset.
+Run the command ```python deployable_nn.py --inputfile dataset_full.csv ```

 ### Data split and normalization
 After assigning X and y for each model, I used the TensorFlow Keras utility library to normalize X. For the dataset split, the train_test_split function from the sklearn library was used to do a 75/25 split with a random_state of 808.